2-alchemists/krossboard-docs/content/docs/overview-concepts-features.md

 When deployed on a cloud environment, Krossboard can be configured to automatically discover and handle your managed Kubernetes instances on Amazon EKS, Google GKE and Microsoft AKS.

+The next diagram illustrates the operating flow of Krossboard, the subsequent sections describe its key features and its benefits for organizations.

 ![](/images/docs/krossboard-architecture-overview.png)

 ## Key features